In

 Launch is one of those applications

-Apple dislikes, for the authors of the app so far hesitated to launch a dedicated
+Apple dislikes, because the app's authors have so far hesitated to launch a dedicated

 iPad version.